robmoss/previous2-robmoss.github.io/pubs/index.md

   constraints, such as finite diagnostic and antiviral distribution capacities.
-  We find that use of antiviral agents might be capable of containing or substantially mitigating an epidemic in only a small proportion of epidemic scenarios given Australia’s existing public health capacities.
+  We find that use of antiviral agents might be capable of containing or substantially mitigating an epidemic in only a small proportion of epidemic scenarios given Australia's existing public health capacities.
 We then introduce a statistical model that, based on just three characteristics of a hypothetical outbreak [(i) the basic reproduction number, (ii) the reduction in infectiousness of cases when provided with antiviral agents as treatment,